-The last time we reviewed a wireless external hard disk drive from Western Digital – the My Passport Wireless – we came out rather unimpressed by the device.
+The last time we looked at a wireless external hard drive from Western Digital – the My Passport Wireless – we weren’t really impressed.

-This time around, the My Passport Wireless Pro, a souped-up version of the aforementioned wireless drive, landed on our desk for evaluation – note that it complements rather than replaces the existing model.
+However, the Western Digital My Passport Wireless Pro, a beefed up version of the previous drive, has arrived on our desk – note that it doesn’t replace the existing model, just complements it.

-It has a radically different design and, arguably, an improved set of features with a lot of lessons learnt from the first-generation wireless hard drive.
+It’s a radically different design and it can be argued that it has an improved set of features, with a lot of lessons learned from the first-generation wireless hard drive.

-The Pro moniker in the name and the wording of the product description on Western Digital's website make it clear that this drive is aimed at a prosumer audience, one that wouldn't mind paying extra if that means "streamlining your workflow" as WD puts it.
+The Pro title and the wording of the product description on Western Digital’s website makes it clear that this drive is aimed at a prosumer audience,one that doesn’t mind paying extra if it means ‘streamlining your workflow’ as WD puts it.

 The My Passport Wireless Pro reminded us of an external DVD player or the Voyo V3 mini PC.
 Think about it – it's about the same size as a DVD disk with dimensions of 125 x 125 x 22mm, and it weighs 450g.

 The drive is made of anthracite-coloured ABS plastic with plenty of rounded corners, and it feels solid.

 On top there's the WD logo and six status lights: four to indicate the battery capacity, one for the Wi-Fi status and one to indicate whether the drive is spinning.
 There's also a removable sticker with the SSID and default password of the device.

 Flip it over and on the underside you'll find four rubber feet as well as another sticker with more details about the My Passport Wireless Pro – including the serial number and the MAC address.

 An SD card slot is located on one side and two square buttons – one for power and the other one for accessing the SD card – are located on the other, alongside a flat USB 3.0 connector and a standard USB 2.0 host port.